Table of Contents

 The most expensive churn is rarely sudden.
 It is usually the outcome of problems that were visible much earlier, but not managed as part of a system.

-Once that is understood, a deeper truth comes into view.
+Take that question seriously, and a deeper truth comes into view.
 Most Customer Success organizations were not designed to create durable growth.
 They were designed to react to the absence of it.

 They step in when a customer is at risk.
 They escalate when something breaks.
 They rally when a renewal is approaching.
 They work hard, often heroically, to stabilize relationships that have already drifted off course.
 And because there are talented people inside these teams, they sometimes pull it off.
 But this is effort, not control.
 It creates moments of recovery, not a dependable system of execution.